Everybody’s talking about the importance of links.

 2. Next, gather a list of sites that are currently ranking in the top 10, using the list of keywords that you have made.
-AccuRanker’s Live SERP tracker tool lets you collect a list of pages that appear in any country supported by Google, with any searchable keyword.
+AccuRanker’s SERP checker tool lets you collect a list of pages that appear in any country supported by Google, with any searchable keyword.

 Tip: To speed up this process, you can use AccuRanker’s API.
 That way, you won’t have to copy-&-paste.